iterorganization/PCSSP/readme.md

 The above is a non binding summary of the legal text.
 The full and legally binding text is in the license file `LICENSE.md`.

-Note that this software requires Matlab/Simulink, including toolboxes needed for C code generation (typically Embedded coder) and Simulink Test.
+Note that this software requires Matlab/Simulink, including toolboxes needed for C code generation (typically Embedded coder) and Simulink Check, Test, Coder.
 Users must obtain their own licenses from Mathworks.

 ### Contributing
 The code is hosted on [https://github.com/iterorganization/pcssp](https://github.com/iterorganization/pcssp) and can be freely cloned.
 The Git submodule is hosted on [https://gitlab.epfl.ch/spc/scdds/scdds-core](https://gitlab.epfl.ch/spc/scdds/scdds-core)